wasted/netflow/README.md

 #### Q5: I don't have a JunOS, Cisco IOS, FreeBSD or OpenBSD based router, what can i do?

 Our suggestion would be to check your Switch's capability for [port mirroring](http://en.wikipedia.org/wiki/Port_mirroring).

 Mirror your upstream port to a FreeBSD machine which does the actual NetFlow collection and exporting.

-**This is also beneficial since the NetFlow collection does not impair your router's performance.**
+**This is also beneficial since the NetFlow collection does not impact your router's performance.**

+#### Q6: Is it stable and ready for production?

+Our patchlevel internally used might be production level, but we are heavily developing towards our first stable public release!

 ## Troubleshooting